I made it to Kansas in September with help from old friends and new.

 I do believe that Ernie's story was and is worth the retelling.
 What do you think?

-There will be further installment/s to this story, somewhere down the road.
+There may be further installment/s to this story, somewhere down the road.